Food waste is presented in moral terms. It’s bad, even a sin, to waste food. This is a terrible way to frame the issue.

 - Experimentation and Taste.

-I thought my husband would love the chocolate cake that looked so enticing in the bakery.
-Appearances were deceiving.
+The chocolate cake that looked so enticing in the bakery turned out not to be to my husband’s liking.
 Out it went.

 Who hasn’t tried new ingredients or only to discover they didn’t like them?